 - JDBC URL You must provide the JDBC URL for the database to connect to.
 The exact format and available parameters are specific to the database you're connecting to.
 Consult your database vendors documentation for details.

 Some databases allow you to specify usernames and passwords in the JDBC URL.
 It's best not to do this.
 The Delphix Masking Engine is careful not to log the Login ID and Password in the Masking Engine's logs, but JDBC URLs may be logged unmodified.

-Once the connector is created, you can create rulesets, inventories and jobs to profile and mask your data as with other types of connectors.
+Once the connector is created, you can create rulesets, inventories, and jobs to profile and mask your data as with other types of connectors.

 Extended Connectors can be edited and deleted in the same way as Built In Connectors

-Connectors using extended JDBC Drivers can be synchronized similar to other connectors.
+Connectors using extended JDBC Drivers can be synchronized similarly to other connectors.
 See Working with Multiple Masking Engines for details.
 When a job or connector requires an uploaded JDBC Driver, the driver will be exported along with the connector or job.
 JDBC Drivers are part of the Global Object and so will be synchronized whenever the Global Object is synchronized.
 They can also be synchronized individually.